rafaelwmartins/meu-ponto/README.md

 Technical details
 -----------------
 Meu Ponto is a simple single page responsive application built using [AngularJS] and a [Firebase] backend.
 It relies on [AngularFire] for easy data bindings.
-It uses [Bootstrap] for the layout and [Moment.js] to manipulate dates.
+It uses [Bootstrap] / [Bootstrap Social] / [Font Awesome] for the layout and [Moment.js] to manipulate dates.

 Development
 -----------